Borghese-Gladiator/hololive-memes/README.md

 - **send memes to other's easily**
 - click on meme & paste URL into Discord which shows the meme
-- power user can favorite memes (& will track in browse storage)
+- user can favorite memes (& will track in browse storage)
-- power user can see their history of memes
+- history of memes page available
+- click on floating action button to see details of meme (source, title, datePosted)

+coming soon:
+- select people can upload memes

 ## License